 Types of Employment Lawsuits Our Attorneys Handle

-The attorneys in our Fort Lauderdale office have experience handling the
+The attorneys in our Fort Lauderdale office have experience handling the following types of cases:

 Family Medical Leave Act

 The Family Medical Leave Act is a federal labor law that requires employers to provide up to 12 weeks of unpaid leave in certain circumstances.
 In general, the employee may be eligible to take leave under the FMLA for one of the following reasons: